Scientist, Educator & Speaker

 Dr. Wayne’s WOMEN ADVANCING TOGETHER® workshops are practical, goal-oriented, problem-solving experiences that leave participants energized and empowered to address the challenges of their daily lives.

 Small group learning is a dynamic, effective and engaging way to empower and educate.
-As such, Dr. Wayne’s workshops are limited to 50 participants.
+As such, the ideal size of Dr. Wayne’s workshops are 50 participants.

 Scroll down to view all workshop topics: